citrix/storefront-authentication-sdk/docs/citrixauth-authentication-scheme.md

 ###Client Processing of a Challenge

 When a client receives a CitrixAuth challenge, it must respond by sending a Request Security Token message to the location specified in the challenge.
-For more information on the Request Security Token message see the StoreFront Security Token Services API document [2].
+For more information on the Request Security Token message see the [StoreFront Security Token Services API document](security-token-services-api.md).
 Consider the following example.
 The client has tried to access the URL: https://storefront.enterprise.com/Citrix/Store/resources/v2/launch and received the following challenge: